zwicker-group/py-pde/docs/source/manual/advanced_usage.rst

 Here, :math:`\partial_n` denotes a derivative in outward normal direction, :math:`f` denotes an arbitrary function given by an expression (see next section), :math:`x` denotes coordinates along the boundary, :math:`t` denotes time.

+Finally, we support the advanced technique of setting the virtual points at the boundary manually.
+This can be achieved by passing a python function that takes as its first argument a :class:`~numpy.ndarray`, which contains the full field data including the virtual points, and a second, optional argument, which is a dictionary containing additional parameters, like the current time point `t` in case of a simulation; see :class:`~pde.grids.boundaries.axes.BoundariesSetter` for more details.

 .. _documentation-expressions: